defenseunicorns/uds-common/docs/uds-package-practices.md

 - **Should** expose all configuration (`uds.dev` CRs, additional `Secrets`/`ConfigMaps`, etc) through a Helm chart (ideally in a `chart` or `charts` directory).
   > This allows UDS bundles to override configuration with Helm overrides and enables downstream teams to fully control their bundle configurations.

+- **Should** limit the use of Zarf variable templates and prioritize configuring packages via Helm value overrides
+  > This ensures that the package is configured the same way that the bundle would be and avoids any side effect issues of Zarf's `###` templating

 - **Should** implement or allow for multiple flavors (ideally with common definitions in a `common` directory)
   > This allows for different images or configurations to be delivered consistently to customers.